What Is Somatic Healing? (and why it might be the missing piece on your journey)

 You can set boundaries without guilt

-You feel calmer, clearer and more present
+You feel calmer, clearer and more you

 A Gentle Path Forward